-Fluid resistance testing allows us to determine the effects of the test liquid on the coating and if necessary, to assess the damage to the substrate.
-Exposure to fluids is particularly important to determine a products or coatings suitability to its intended purpose, when it is expected the to be exposed to those fluids during the products life.
+Fluid Resistance testing allows us to determine the effects of the test liquid on the coating and if necessary, to assess the damage to the substrate.
+Exposure to fluids is particularly important to determine a products or coatings suitability to its intended purpose, where test fluids used are generally those experienced during the products life in service.

 An example of fluids tested are: water, petrol, car wash solution on e-coated panels.

 Testing specifications include:

 - ISO 2812-1/2/3 – determination of resistance to liquids.

 - ASTM D870 – standard practice for testing water resistance of coatings using water immersion.

 - ISO 2813- Paints and varnishes — Determination of gloss value at 20°, 60° and 85°

 - ASTM D523- Standard Test Method for Specular Gloss.